DillyzThe1/Switch-Toolbox/README.md

 Changes to the hex editor:
 - Edit > Trim File now exists.
 	- This feature will cut off any data beyond a chosen point, intended for prefetch files.
-	- Currently, this only crops the file off at 0x00002070.
-This will be adjusted to the user's liking in the future.
+	- A popup will ask how long you want the trimmed file to be.

 ## Original Features